Is Eating Eggs Good for Children?

 Are eggs (anda) good for children?
 YES - eggs are one of the most nutritious and affordable foods for children, providing high-quality protein, vitamins, and minerals essential for growth.

-Eggs are a superfood for children!
-One egg contains protein, vitamin D, B12, iron, and choline (great for brain development).
-In India, eggs are an economical and easily available source of nutrition.
-The traditional “Sunday ho ya Monday, roz khao ande” has scientific backing!
+Eggs are a nutritious, affordable food for children!
+One egg provides high-quality protein, choline (great for brain development), vitamin B12, and a small amount of vitamin D. (Egg does contain some iron, but it is a minor and poorly-absorbed source — eggs are not a substitute for iron-rich weaning foods like ragi, dal, and green leafy vegetables, which matter especially in India given high rates of infant iron deficiency.)
+The traditional “Sunday ho ya Monday, roz khao ande” has good nutrition behind it!
 However, it’s important to introduce eggs properly and watch for allergies, especially in babies.

 When Can Babies Start Eating Eggs?